 2. Push it into another era.

+So why do so many Christians believe it anyway? ’Cause one of the dirty little secrets of dispensationalism is it permits Christians to nullify scriptures.
 Don’t wanna obey the Law?
-No problem: Claim it’s part of a previous plan of salvation.
+No problem: Claim it’s part of a different dispensation.
 One which God isn’t using anymore.
 So we can read it as a history lesson.
 But it doesn’t apply to our lives anymore, and we can ignore it.
 Skip it.
 Even break it.

 Don’t wanna follow the Sermon on the Mount?
 Again, no problem!
-It’s Jesus’s interpretation of the Law, which he taught people before
+It’s Jesus’s interpretation of the Law—which he taught people before

 3. Push it into heaven.